olokshyn/Hyperparameters/README.md

 ### Supporting other hypertunning libraries

-In `Hyperparams`, the logic specific to hypertunning libraries is implemented with mixin classes.
+In `Hyperparameters`, the logic specific to hypertunning libraries is implemented with mixin classes.
 This means that you can add many mixins to your parameters and support several hypertunning libraries at once.

-The best place to start is to review the implementation of the `RayTuneHyperparamsMixin` class in `hyperparams/ray_tune_hyperparams.py`.
+The best place to start is to review the implementation of the `RayTuneHyperparamsMixin` class in `hyperparameters/ray_tune_hyperparams.py`.

 The class implementing a new hypertunning library must:

-1. Inherit from `hyperparams.hyperparams.HyperparamsProtocol`.
+1. Inherit from `hyperparameters.hyperparams.HyperparamsProtocol`.
-2. Provide class methods for converting the params data stored in `hyperparams.hyperparams.HyperparamInfo` structure into a format that the hypertunning library understands.
+2. Provide class methods for converting the params data stored in `hyperparameters.hyperparams.HyperparamInfo` structure into a format that the hypertunning library understands.
 3. Use the `cls._tunable_params()` to get the info about the parameters.
 4. Wrap `info.choices` in a proper type for the hypertunning library.
 5. Provide a method for returning the best parameter values to start the hypertunning from.